Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/shopify.md

 1) Each shopify store uses a particular theme to shape the online store experience for merchants and their customers.
 Currently Amplitude's Shopify App only installs this client-side snippet code to every existing theme in a store.
 However, if a customer was to add a new theme after the installation, it would mean the Amplitude code snippet would not be installed and certain client-side events will not be forwarded from Shopify to Amplitude.
 2) Currently Amplitude's Shopify App code is not open-sourced which means we are not able to support specific customer use cases (such as custom event properties).
 3) User identity User_ID is limited to just email and SHA-256.
 You are not able to customize or set your own identifier (User_ID).
-4) Amplitude’s Shopify app does not track revenue event properties.
+- The app doesn't track revenue event properties.
 5) Amplitude’s Shopify app does not track Order Fulfillment status events.
 6) Amplitude’s Shopify app does not track Subscription events.
 7) Amplitude’s Shopify app does not track sales/return events.